ChrisForeman/firestore-repo/README.md

+## Purpose

-A small framework for implementing the repository pattern using Firestore.
+A lightweight framework for making DDD with Firestore easier via the repository pattern.

 ## Example